Volunteer role: Education Literacy Adviser

 |Application Closing Date:||31 May 2022|

 |Start date:||October 2020|

-The role is to support and advise target partners (local education providers and community leaders) in integrating and implementing inclusive education practices for people with disabilities and ensuring accessibility of quality education for all girls at age of 15 - 19 of , who have been excluded from the Education System for different reasons.
-With main focus on literacy issues according to the needs of students.
+As an Education Literacy Adviser, you will support and advise local education providers and community leaders in integrating and implementing inclusive education practices for people with disabilities and ensuring accessibility of quality education for all girls at age of 15-19 who have been excluded from the Education System for different reasons.
+This role will mainly focus on literacy issues according to the needs of students.

 Skills, qualifications and experience

 At VSO we believe progress is only possible by working together.
 Whether you want to join us as an employee, or as a volunteer working in your own country, overseas or online, our selection process includes an assessment based on these core competencies:

 • Ability to be open minded and respectful

 • Ability to be resilient and adaptive to new situations